limodou/alembic/README.rst

 * Don't break our necks over SQLite's inability to ALTER things.
 SQLite has almost no support for table or column alteration, and this is likely intentional.
-Alembic's design is kept simple by not contorting it's core API around these limitations, understanding that SQLite is simply not intended to support schema changes.
+Alembic's design is kept simple by not contorting its core API around these limitations, understanding that SQLite is simply not intended to support schema changes.
 While Alembic's architecture can support SQLite's workarounds, and we will support these features provided someone takes the initiative